eclipsesource/megit/README.md

 Download the archive for your operating system from the [releases](https://github.com/eclipsesource/megit/releases), unpack the archive and run the `megit` or `megit.exe`.
 You'll need to select a workspace location to store your metadata.

+MeGit requires Java 11 or higher to be installed on your system.

 # Building